 Richest Kid: Chelsea Clinton

-As an only child, Chelsea Clinton’s net worth of $15 million makes her Clinton’s richest offspring by default.
-Now all grown up, she’s vice chair of the Clinton Foundation but does not take a salary from the nonprofit organization.
+As an only child, Chelsea Clinton is the richest Clinton offspring by default.
+Now all grown up, she’s vice-chair of the Clinton Foundation but does not take a salary from the nonprofit organization.

 Ronald Reagan took office as the 40th president of the U.S. in 1981 and served two terms.
 Formerly a Golden Globe-winning actor, he was governor of California from 1967 to 1975.

-During his lifetime, he fathered a total of five children.
-But, tragically, his daughter Christine was born prematurely and died shortly after birth.
-His four other children include:
+He was a father of five children.
+But, tragically, his daughter, Christine, was born prematurely and died shortly after birth in 1947.
+His four other children are: